ajourneythroughdatascience/deep-dives/computer-science/destructuring-in-javascript/destructuring-in-javascript.md

 # Some practical examples

 ## 1. Deeply nested objects
-Let us imagine we just got a database entry containing the information of a potential client we would like to contact in order to offer some of our services.
-The problem is that we have limited resources and would like to only get the most relevant client fields.
+Let us imagine we just got a database entry containing the information of a potential client we would like to contact to offer some of our services.
+The problem is that we have limited resources and want only to get the most relevant client fields.

 The object has the following structure: